DanielvandeVelde/real-time-web-1920/README.md

 Play will also accept just the ID, youtu.be, and many more.

-## Technical stuff
+## Socket events

 <details>

-<summary> Explained in some detail.
-Data Lifecycle Diagram shows the same. </summary>
+<summary> Explained in minor detail. </summary>

 ### Client side

 As soon as the window is loaded the `script.js` does several things.
-It adds eventListeners to both the input for the nickname and the chatbox.
+It adds eventListeners to both the input for the nickname and the chatbox to send the right socket event.
 It also appends the `<script>` for the YouTube iframe API, more about that after I discuss the serverside.
 The eventListeners for the different controls such as the buttons and the range are also added.
 These only use socket to emit something to the server.